kshitijarade/c-mysql-code/README.md

 # C MYSQL API Skeleton Project

-This is a C program written to connect to mysql database.
+This is a C program written to connect to mysql database on macOS

 ## Prerequisite and software Installations
 First download and install [mysql-community](https://dev.mysql.com/downloads/mysql/5.7.html) server